THANK YOU TO OUR GENEROUS SPONSORS!

 |

 Serena Webb received her BFA Degree in Modern Dance from Utah Valley University, specializing in Ballet, Modern, Contemporary, and Jazz.
 During her time at Utah Valley University she performed with the pre-professional company, Contemporary Dance Ensemble.
 Serena has worked with a variety of other professionals in the dance community, such as Ballet West, Ririe-Woodbury, Repertory Dance Theater, Utah Metropolitan Ballet, and Alivin Ailey.
 Serena co-founded Body Logic Dance Company in 2009, where she took on the role of Artistic Director, dancer, choreographer, and board member.
-She also created Body Logic Dance Academy with Melanie Ewell in 2014, and they successfully ran it together for 8 years.
+She also co-created Body Logic Dance Academy successfully ran it for 8 years.

 Serena made the exciting decision to create her own company and school in 2023, and continues to produce new works with her flare of dance theatrics.
 Her overall mission is to create art that any audience can connect with, by telling stories in a new and exciting way.
 Serena seeks dancers with commitment and passion for dance, professionalism, and the ability to get out of their comfort zones. |